GeoGaussian: Geometry-aware Gaussian Splatting for Scene Rendering: Initialization and Densification

 In Figure~\ref{fig:initial-densi-appen}, the rendering performance of 3DGS and GeoGaussian approaches in the first 10,000 iterations is presented.
 Our method stops increasing Gaussians after 10,000 iterations, while 3DGS continues to increase Gaussians until 15,000 iterations.
 Therefore, the densification progress mainly occurs in the first 10,000 iterations, where Gaussians are initialized and dramatically densified under the supervision of photometric and geometric constraints.

 As shown in Figure~\ref{fig:initial-densi-appen}, the PSNR performance increases rapidly in the first 10,000 iterations for both 3DGS and GeoGaussian methods.
-But, our method is easy to train, especially in sparse view rendering tasks like ICL-R2(10\%) and ICL-O2(10\%).
+But, our method is easy to train, especially in sparse view rendering tasks like ICL-NUIM Room 2(10\%) and ICL-NUIM Office 2(10\%).